Skip to content

 Proxy Protocol

 The Proxy Protocol is an industry standard to pass client connection information through load balancers to the destination server.
-Activating the Proxy Protocol allows you to retain the original client IP address and see it in your application.
+Activating the Proxy Protocol preserves the original client IP address and exposes it to your application.

-To use Proxy Protocol, specify the floowing annotation in your Service:
+To use Proxy Protocol, specify the following annotation in your Service:

 metadata: